Okay, the world is in a bit of a weird place right now. Lots of us are self-isolating. Even Elvis has left the building.

 - Drum: It’s very good for your mental health.
 It’s great exercise.
 It’s damn good fun.
 You don’t even need sticks, just have a gander at our drum solos thing for ideas and then air-drum away, eh?

-- Film commentary watchalongs: The most laughs we’ve had this year are courtesy of Oliver Harper and his fantastic YouTube channel.
-His commentaries of classic films with Duncan Casey and Richard Jackson (of Val Verde Broadcasting) are hilarious—they live down in Cambridge.
-We rounded the lot up in the Best Oliver Harper, Duncan Casey, and Richard Jackson Commentaries.
+- Film commentary watchalongs: The most laughs we’ve had this year are courtesy of Duncan Casey and Richard Jackson of Val Verde Broadcasting.
+They’re hilarious—they live down in Cambridge.
 The idea is you watch the film, put it on mute, and listen to their witticisms.
 And they’re hilarious.
 The Jaws one is our favourite.

 Of course, you can (self-promotion mode) just read our blog as well, eh?
 It’s free to do so.
 2,400+ posts readily available.
 Yeah?